 The trucks have been equipped with a 44,000 BTU heater for winter operations and the cab features footwell vents to provide lower body warmth.
 Rear-facing LED lights provide excellent visibility during nighttime operations, the company says, and operators can check fluid levels from the ground without tilting the cab.

-Cobham said the industry’s newest yard tractor is priced competitively with existing vehicles and they’re available now for sale or lease.
+Cobham said the industry’s newest terminal tractor is priced competitively with existing vehicles and they’re available now for sale or lease.